1. Introduction and objectives

 We may also use web beacons or tracking pixels in our emails and on web pages that help us to monitor whether you have opened any newsletters we may have sent to you.
 A web beacon is one of various techniques used on web pages or email to unobtrusively (usually invisibly) allow checking that a user has accessed some content.
 Common uses are email tracking and page tagging for web analytics.
 We use this information in conjunction with the topics of interest you have expressed, to deliver you a personalized experience by ensuring we send you information that we believe you will find interesting, based on the content we know you have engaged with previously.

-Our websites may include functionality to interact with social media websites where you may have accounts, such as Facebook, Twitter and LinkedIn.
+Our websites and products may include functionality to interact with social media websites where you may have accounts, such as Facebook, Twitter and LinkedIn.
 You should be aware that these social media websites may set cookies while you are using them and use of these features may result in the collection or sharing of information about you.

 We may disclose aggregated information about your use of our websites to our social media, advertising or analytics partners who may combine it with other information that they hold.
 We will not disclose information to such parties that identifies you or that contains your personal information.